dmbarbour/glas/docs/GlasApps.md

 ### Staged Applications

 Staged applications might define 'app.build' as a [namespace procedure](GlasNamespaces.md), generating another application based on command-line arguments.
 The procedure can be parameterized by a list of command-line arguments.
-It has access to the same '%env.\*' environment of shared libraries, languages, and configured applications as scripts.
+It receives access to the same '%env.\*' environment of shared libraries, languages, and configured applications as scripts.

-By default, the arguments might be split between stages at the first "--" argument.
-However, we could easily configure other patterns to split arguments.